yongxinlyu/yongxinlyu.github.io/_posts/2025-06-24-QS-ranking.md

 One thing I quickly noticed: universities lower down in the list often have patchy data.
 Missing values galore.
 So to keep things tidy, I focused my analysis on the top 500 universities — where the dataset is much more complete.

 From there, I looked at how different indicators relate to each other — and a few things really stood out:
-- The overall score is most strongly correlated with Academic Reputation, followed by Employer Reputation — which actually surprised me a bit.
-I’d expected citations or faculty numbers to rank higher.
+- The **Overall Score** is most strongly correlated with **Academic Reputation**, followed by **Employer Reputation** — which is not suprising.
 - Not shockingly, Academic and Employer Reputation are tightly linked (correlation coefficient = 0.79).
 Prestige matters — and it clearly carries over to job prospects.
-- International Student Ratio and International Faculty Ratio show a near-perfect correlation (0.98!).
-Basically, if a university is attracting lots of international students, chances are their faculty is also globally diverse.
+- International Students Ratio and International Students Diversity show a near-perfect correlation (0.98!), which also aligns with common expectation.

 <div class="row mt-3 justify-content-center">
     <div class="col-sm-10 mt-3 mt-md-0">